elimelt/audio-stream/README.md

 # Audio Streaming Server

-A real-time audio streaming server with support for multiple channels, and a built-in client
+A real-time audio streaming server with support for multiple channels, and a built-in client.

+You can effectively call people through your browser!
+Simply connect to the same channel and enable production and consumption.

 ## Setup